dwjohnston/blacksheepcode/app/routes/posts/testing_strategies.md

 Note that the the component composition approach isn't going to prevent rerenders, (assuming no components are memoised), the top level object still rerenders when any of the hooks fire, and this causes all components rendered by the top level component to render.

-Or while still using containers:
+If we're using the containers + slots:

 ```jsx